Serving Our Membership

 The ACFP is a proud sponsor of Tools for Practice.
 Tools for Practice are biweekly articles that summarize medical evidence on a clinical question.
 Led and coordinated by Dr. G. Michael (Mike) Allan, Associate Professor in the University of Alberta Department of Family Medicine.

-GoMainpro is an online continuing professional development (CPD) offering by the Alberta College of Family Physicians.
-GoMainpro is an online accreditation tool that facilitates MAINPRO® accreditation for the ACFP’s Tools for Practice library which has been accredited for Mainpro-M1 credits by the College of Family Physicians of Canada (CFPC).
-The combination of the CFPC’s Direct Entry Program and GoMainpro’s tracking and reporting features provide an easy and convenient way to earn Mainpro-M1 credits.
+GoMainpro is an online self-learning tool where you can earn certified Self-Learning credits on the ACFP’s Tools for Practice library.
+The combination of the CFPC’s Direct Entry Program and GoMainpro’s tracking and reporting features provide an easy and convenient way to earn certified Self-Learning credits online–anytime, anywhere.
 Download the GoMainpro fact sheet.

 Building on the success of the Tools for Practice initiative, the ACFP is pleased to present the Evidence & CPD Mini-Conference Roadshow.